|

 to take hold of the prize for which Christ Jesus

-and sufferings of life, we then share in his sufferings.
+and sufferings of life, we then share in His Sufferings, and

 Unlike other faiths, the Catholic view of suffering